zardoumii/2025-FYP-groupZorro/README.md

 │   └── classifier.py   # code for training, validating, and testing the classifier
 │
 ├── result/
-│   ├── result_baseline.csv      # your resutls on the baseline setup
+│   ├── result_baseline.csv      # your results on the baseline setup
-│   ├── result_extended.csv      # your resutls on the extended setup
+│   ├── result_extended.csv      # your results on the extended setup
 │   └── report.pdf      		 # your report in PDF
 │
 ├── main_demo.py		# demo script (reference setup, remove in your hand-in)